tonyckc/SFSDSA_model/README.md

 # SFSDSA
-This project is for the papre,A denoising stacked autoencoders for transient electromagnetic signal denoising
+This project is for the paper,A denoising stacked autoencoders for transient electromagnetic signal denoising